 The Company has implemented a Diversity Policy.
+This policy sets as a target 25% of all Board seats and management positions to be held by women.
+The Board is also considering other means to encourage diversity.
 The Company recognises the benefits of a diverse workforce and is committed to providing an environment that encourages diversity.
 The Board monitors the diversity profile of its workforce.
 As the Company already has gender diversity as evidenced by the proportion of women reported below, the Board has not set any measurable objectives.

-At 30 June 2012, the proportion of women employed by GLG Corp Ltd was:
+At 30 June 2013, the proportion of women employed by GLG Corp Ltd was:

-Board of Directors 33%
+Board of Directors 33%Senior Executives 50%Total Workforce 76%

-Senior Executives 53%

-Total Workforce 66%